Popular Motorcycle Brands and Collisions - Is There a Link?

 Simply put: do not drink and drive.

-A vigilant motorcyclist will keep up with current motorcycle accident trends, understand it is the rider and not the bike that keeps the biker safe.
+A vigilant motorcyclist will keep up with current motorcycle accident trends.
+You as a good rider also will understand it is the rider and not the bike that keeps the biker safe.
 A rider need not become one of the statistics.